Jayanto Nath Chaudhuri: Early career

 He was commissioned from Sandhurst as a second lieutenant onto the Unattached List, Indian Army on 2 February 1928.
 Returning to India, he was attached to the 1st battalion North Staffordshire Regiment from 19 March 1928.
 He was accepted for the Indian Army and joined the 7th Light Cavalry on 19 March 1929.
 In 1934, he attended the course at the Equitation School, Saugor.
 He attended the Staff course at Command and Staff College, Quetta from December 1939 to June 1940.

 In 1940, as an acting major, he went overseas on the staff of the 5th Infantry Division and saw service in Sudan, Eritrea, Abyssinia and the western deserts of Africa.
 For his services, he was Mentioned in Dispatches on 30 December 1941, for distinguished services in the Middle East Feb to July 1941, and again on 30 June 1942 for the same from July to October 1941.
 He was awarded the OBE on 18 February 1943 for gallant and distinguished services in the Middle East between May and Oct 1942.
-Recalled to India, he was appointed as a senior Instructor at the Command and Staff College, Quetta as a GSO-1 in 1943.
+Recalled to India, he was appointed a senior Instructor at the Command and Staff College, Quetta as a GSO-1 in 1943.

 In August 1944 he was transferred to the 16th Light Cavalry.
 Then a temporary Lt.
 Colonel, he commanded this unit from September 1944 to October 1945 in Burma for which he was twice more Mentioned in Dispatches, (London Gazette 9/5/46) for gallant and distinguished services in Burma (Temporary Lt-Col 16th Light Cavalry) and (London Gazette 17/9/46) for gallant and distinguished services in Burma (Temporary Lt-Col, Indian Armoured Corps).
 At the end of the Burma campaign, he saw service in French Indochina and in Java, Indonesia with his regiment.

 In 1946, he was promoted to the temporary rank of Brigadier with the war-substantive rank of lieutenant-colonel, in Charge of Administration in British Malaya and in the same year was selected to command the Indian Victory Contingent to London.